-- 28. (1) A bid evaluation committee must - - (a) evaluate bids in accordance with - - (i) the specifications for a specific procurement; and - (ii) the points system set out in terms of paragraph 27(2)(f). - (b) evaluate each bidder's ability to execute the contract; - (c) check in respect of the recommended bidder whether municipal rates and taxes and municipal service charges are not in arrears (get a statement not a receipt to prove this), and; - (d) submit to the adjudication committee a report and recommendations regarding the award of the bid or any other related matter.

-(2) A bid evaluation committee must as far as possible be composed of :-

-- (a) two officials of the municipality who must serve as standing members; one from the Supply Chain Management Unit who will Chair and the other from Technical Services. - (b) an official to be co-opted from end user department preferably a manager and a knowledgeable official responsible for the function involved; - (c) co- opted external specialised expert; - (d) must be appointed for a period of 12 months which is in line with the financial year end of the municipality, subject to the annual reviewal of this policy opposed to co-opted) committee members, plus one member.
+- 28. (1) A bid evaluation committee must - - (a) evaluate bids in accordance with - - (i) the specifications for a specific procurement; and - (ii) the points system set out in terms of paragraph 27(2)(f). - (b) evaluate each bidder's ability to execute the contract; - (c) check in respect of the recommended bidder whether municipal rates and taxes and municipal service charges are not in arrears (get a statement not a receipt to prove this), and; - (d) submit to the adjudication committee a report and recommendations regarding the award of the bid or any other related matter. - (2) A bid evaluation committee must as far as possible be composed of :- - (a) two officials of the municipality who must serve as standing members; one from the Supply Chain Management Unit who will Chair and the other from Technical Services. - (b) an official to be co-opted from end user department preferably a manager and a knowledgeable official responsible for the function involved; - (c) co- opted external specialised expert; - (d) must be appointed for a period of 12 months which is in line with the financial year end of the municipality, subject to the annual reviewal of this policy - (e) the quorum must be equal to 50% of the number of permanent (as opposed to co-opted) committee members, plus one member.